merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 Since it is much more common for slightly negative polymorphisms to drift to observable frequencies than it is for them to fixate, it is expected that in the majority of cases sample-averaged pN/pS exceeds dN/dS, and it is indeed what we see (most genes are above the black line $y = x$).
 Interestingly, there are a select number of genes that have quite high rates of polymorphim, despite dN/dS being very low.
 I think there is probably an interesting story involving all of the genes with high polymorphism rates but low substitution rates (left side of plot).

-## Analysis X: Transcript abundance & Metatranscriptomics
+## Analysis 17: Transcript abundance & Metatranscriptomics

-Something that in my opinion remains undersold in the main text is the fact that we used accompanying metatranscriptome datasets to compare transcript abundance to selection strength as measured with pN/pS(gene).
+Something that in my opinion remains undersold in the main text is the fact that we used accompanying metatranscriptome datasets to compare transcript abundance to selection strength as measured with pN/pS$^{\text{(gene)}}$.
 This is an important evolutionary analysis, since it has been widely documented that transcription/expression levels strongly dictate the evolutionary conservancy of genes.
 If you are interested in that subject, I suggest you read the Supplementary Information file, as the text there explains what we did quite well.
 That resulted in the multi-panel Figure SI5, which is the topic of this Analysis.

 [![exp]({{images}}/exp.png)]({{images}}/exp.png){:.center-img .width-100}